Menu

 return response.choices[0].message.content

-Key Insight: Prompt engineering isn’t about gaming the model.
-It’s about cutting out vagueness.
-The more clearly you spell out what you want, the better the model delivers.
+Key Insight: Prompt engineering is about cutting ambiguity, not tricking the model.
+The sharper you describe what you want, the closer the model gets to giving it to you.

 Prerequisites

-API key: You need an OpenAI API key.
+• API key: You need an OpenAI API key.
 Create one at platform.openai.com/api-keys.
-Set it as an environment variable:
+Set it as an environment variable: export OPENAI_API_KEY="your-key-here"

 result = ask_llm(